barjin/wbr/docs/wbr-interpret/interpreter.md

 This way, you can customize the used browser and initial page context from your own code.

 For a tutorial on how to handle the browser and page creation, please refer to the [Playwright documentation](https://playwright.dev/docs/api/class-playwright).

+For a comprehensive guide on how to create Smart Workflows, consult the [Creating your first workflow](./first_workflow.md) page.